genecyber/cyoa-unicorns/README.md

-# CYA-kittens Page 0 Chapter 1
+# Page 23 Chapter 2

-Once upon a time a funny story was written for Starwest and YOU were put in charge.
-Will you survive or will you die of dysentery?
+Venturing into the land of unit tests...

+If you choose Refactor: [turn to page 13](../page-13/README.md)

+If you choose Double Down on Unit Tests: [turn to page 74](../page-74/README.md)